lana-20/charles-setup/README.md

 To install the certificate on a mobile device, just do the following:

 ♦ Be sure that the device is successfully connected to the Charles session:
-  - Proxy is set to *Manual* and configured in your WiFi settings
+  - Proxy is set to *Manual* and configured in the WiFi settings
   - Disconnect any active **VPNs** to avoid issues during the Charles session
   - Charles is running and the permission for the device has been granted
   - Browse on the phone and new logging entries appear within Charles